 The high-contrast orange box (instead of the docile light blue box) contains an icon with an exclamation point.
 Clearly “orange” is associated with the use of caution or encourages one to slow down (e.g., traffic lights).
 In combination with the exclamation point, it is clear that FINRA is attempting to caution investors whom are researching potential FA’s with whom to invest.

-For those who have one or more disclosures on your BrokerCheck profile, you have a pretty simple decision to make.
+For those who have one or more investor complaint disclosures or U5 terminations on your BrokerCheck profile, you have a pretty simple decision to make.
 Your first option is to continue ignoring the impact it has had, and will likely continue to have on your business.
-Thankfully, you will be able to ignore it until a potential client lost is kind enough to tell you that they went elsewhere because the other advisor did not have a disclosure.
-Your second option is to speak with someone that has experience obtaining expungement awards which facilitate the removal of disclosures.
-If that person can show you examples of expungement awards he or she has won recently that are similar to your situation, you will have found an avenue to eliminate any additional harm to yourself or your career.
+Thankfully, you will be able to ignore it until a potential client lost is kind enough to tell you that they went elsewhere because the other advisor did not have a BrokerCheck disclosure.
+Your second option is to speak with someone that has experience obtaining FINRA expungement awards which facilitate the removal of disclosures.
+If that person can show you examples of FINRA Rule 2080 expungement awards he or she has won recently that are similar to your situation, you will have found an avenue to eliminate any additional harm to yourself or your career.

-FINRA’s Rule 2080 is the pathway for many financial advisors to seek expungement of customer complaints that were filed without merit.
-The process will never be as fast as many brokers would like, being that it takes 10 months on average to expunge meritless allegations from beginning to expungement.
+FINRA’s Rule 2080 is the pathway for many financial advisors to seek expungement of customer complaints that were filed without merit through arbitration.
+The process will never be as fast as many brokers would like, being that it takes 10 months on average to expunge meritless allegations from beginning to end.
 However, based upon language in FINRA’s last report, the process appears to be on a path to slow even further.

 This blog is our ongoing effort to inform and educate FINRA licensed professionals about the evolving regulatory ecosystem in which we operate.